When Megan Forman left New Orleans for college, she didn’t plan on coming back.

 As a result, Gracious Bakery is a close-knit family-like team.
 That doesn’t mean there aren’t ever problems.
 It simply means they are addressed directly and respectfully.
 “Our goal is to be gracious with each other,” Megan explains.
 “It’s how I want to be in life.
 I’m always trying to work on myself as a person, to treat others as I want to be treated.”

 She’s an intentional team builder and collaborator who values input and ideas from her trusted team.
 “Fifteen years ago I loved creating new dishes and pairing new flavors.
 Now it’s the team collaboration.
 My business is mostly a group of incredibly passionate, talented women.
-Guys who don’t like to work with women don’t hang around here long.”
+Guys who don’t like to work with women don’t hang around here long,” Megan says.

-Like many people after Katrina, Megan and Jay wondered if they should leave the city and try to put down roots elsewhere.
-They visited other places and tried to consider a different life, but in the end, New Orleans was hard to quit—its haunting, stately beauty, the streetcars that edge through St Charles and Canal Streets, even the heat.
+Like many people after hurricane Katrina, Megan and Jay wondered if they should leave the city and try to put down roots elsewhere.
+They visited other places and considered a different life, but in the end, New Orleans was hard to quit with its haunting, stately beauty, and streetcars that edge through St. Charles and Canal Streets.
+Even the heat.
 It’s a place Megan finds beautiful in more ways than one.
-Plus, it’s home.

 “New Orleans has changed a lot since I grew up in Uptown and Metairie,” Megan says.
 “There were so few restaurants back then.
 Now there are so many more places, so many more diverse cultural experiences.
-It opens peoples’ minds.”
+It opens peoples’ minds,” Megan says.

 Megan’s collaborative team approach to running the business led to one of their newest offerings: donuts.
 One of her bakers loves donuts, so they began to experiment with a house recipe.
 That has led to some mighty-fine donuts with unique twists: satsuma or passionfruit rose raspberry, anyone?